Tokens, Lines, and the hasNext Cascade

 The nextInt then nextLine trap

-nextInt() reads the number and leaves the cursor just before the newline.
-An immediate nextLine() reads from there to that newline and returns an empty string.
+The cursor is parked right before the \n.
+An immediate nextLine() reads from ^ to that \n, finds nothing in between, and returns an empty string.
+The name Alice is still waiting on the line below.
 Two standard fixes:

 - Call an extra